 Read More: Develop Python application with Peerbits

-Verdict: When it comes to scalability, then Python loses out on some points to Node.js
+Verdict: After comparing Python vs Node.js, Python loses out on some points to Node.js

 Learning curve